machal/cssmine-content/css3-gradients.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Comment: the current specification does not allow usage of percentage for
+Comment: the current specification does not allow usage of percentage for circle
-dimensions of a circle.
+size.
 See
 [dev.w3.org/csswg/css-images-3/\#radial-size-circle](<http://dev.w3.org/csswg/css-images-3/#radial-size-circle>)

 The second option is to define the **size using key words**: